 Preparatory work

 The demo project of HPV vaccine introduction started in December 2017 in the three areas representing urban and rural populations and settings with higher and lower coverage of routine childhood vaccines, including people from relatively diverse socioeconomic and religious backgrounds: Ajara region and the municipalities of Kutaisi and Tbilisi.
 The project initially also contained Abkhazia (breakout territory) but it was not accomplished as the region did not conduct the preparatory work.
-The MoLHSA/NCDC, NITAG, the National Oncology Centre, Pediatrics association, UNFPA, WHO-Euro and the reginal municipalities were involved in the planning and implementation of the project.
+The MoLHSA/NCDC, NITAG, the National Oncology Centre, Pediatrics association, UNFPA, WHO-Euro and the regional municipalities were involved in the planning and implementation of the project.
 The preparatory work lasted for about 6 months.

 As progress in HPV vaccine uptake is particularly challenging as associated to complex factors and multiple stakeholders, the whole process of the vaccine introduction was actively supported by the international partners.
 Prior to the start of a demo project, WHO-Euro and the NCDC conducted jointly the formative research in Georgia to gain insight into the vaccination-related health literacy skills of the key target groups: mothers and caregivers, who make decisions about HPV vaccination, and those who are likely to influence their decisions, including pediatricians, GPs and immunization nurses, gynecologists, school doctors and teachers.
 The study explored barriers and drivers for positive HPV vaccination behaviors among target groups: low knowledge of parents and schoolteachers on immunization, concerns on vaccine safety and adverse effects, misinformation on infertility risks and misunderstanding about the age of the recipients and the reason for HPV vaccination.
 In addition, it concluded that some doctors, fearing of being blamed, agreed not to vaccinate children when parents are anxious.
 The findings helped to reveal ideas for key messages and communication channels for HPV vaccine introduction that were integrated into an action plan for communication strategy of HPV vaccine introduction and an HPV crisis communication strategy that were developed with the support of WHO-Euro.